 Many small businesses bootstrap their online sales at the beginning.
 Handling eCommerce fulfillment in-house and working directly with shipping companies often makes sense for a startup.
 However, as your SMB grows, the pressure of getting orders out every day can take time away from the important work you need to do to expand and improve your business.
 After all, most small business owners don’t start an eCommerce business because they love packing and labeling boxes.

 An excellent time to consider outsourcing your fulfillment is when you need more space or staffing to store products and fill orders.
 Some 3PLs are willing to work with small businesses in the early startup phases, while others focus on more established companies or even enterprise-level brands.

-For example, Red Stag Fulfillment typically works with companies that ship at least 1,000 orders per month.
+For example, Red Stag Fulfillment works with companies of all sizes, but we specialize in brands shipping at least 1,000 orders per month.
 Larger 3PLs or warehouses that specialize in small, high-volume merchandise, may have higher minimums.
 When you first outsource your fulfillment, look for a 3PL services partner with no monthly order minimum or one whose minimum is lower than your average order volume.

 Today, there are so many fulfillment options that online retailers can outsource fulfillment at an earlier business stage than ever before.
 Don’t wait until you’re overwhelmed by order fulfillment to find a 3PL.